Autodesk Administrators | Subscription Plans | User Licensing Authorisation

 Named users sign in using their Autodesk ID or company ID (if single sign-on is enabled) to authenticate their identity and authorise software use.

 Yes.
-The licencing service must connect to the Internet when you use the product for the first time to make sure that you are authorised.
+The licensing service must connect to the Internet when you use the product for the first time to make sure that you are authorised.

-The product checks for authorization every time you are online, and when the product restarts.
-If the product stays open and running, then it checks for licence authorization once every 24 hours.
-This confirms that you are still assigned to the product, the subscription is still valid, and that the seat usage reporting data is refreshed.
+The product checks for authorization every time you're online, and when the product restarts.
+If the product stays open and running, then it checks for licence authorisation once every 24 hours.
+This confirms that you're still assigned to the product, the subscription is still valid, and that the seat usage reporting data is refreshed.

 If you sign in and stay online with the product open, your cached credentials automatically refresh every day.

 When accessing a named user licence included in a subscription with single-user access, you can be offline for up to 30 days without interruption.
-When you are offline, usage data isn't recorded for usage reporting.
+When you're offline, usage data isn't recorded for usage reporting.

 You will receive in-product messages throughout the 30 days indicating how many more days you can remain offline.
 In the final three days, a different message displays when you start the software.
 This is a warning that you have less than three days left to connect to the Internet or the product will stop working.